parker-macdonald/arctos/docs/docs.md

   - [OBS Scoreboard Integration](#obs-scoreboard-integration)
   - [Recording Matches](#recording-matches)

-- For Head Refs
+For Head Refs

   - [Running Games](#running-games)

 ---

 ## FAQ

-- **I want to test this out for my tournament, but I don't want to create a bunch of fake teams on the official site.
+**I want to test this out for my tournament, but I don't want to create a bunch of fake teams on the official site.
 What can i do?**

-  Contact me!
+  - Contact me!
 I have a dev server where I stage changes before they go live; i can give you access and you can do whatever you want there without affecting the real data.

-- **Can I register two teams for a tournament under one team account?**
+**Can I register two teams for a tournament under one team account?**

-  No; make a second team account.
+  - No; make a second team account.
 Team accounts are meant to represent the ephemeral groupings that we Juggers call 'teams', not clubs.

+**How do I change my username (url)?**

+   - You can change your *display name*, but your username is permanent.
+This is to ensure links to your profile anywhere will always work (unless you delete your aaccount).

 ## What Arctos *is* and what it is *not*